Blogs

 • Hotels: Color temperatures in the range 2700K to 3000K are recommended for hotels, specifically hotel rooms, to replicate lighting in the households of the customers, making it easier for residents to relax and fall asleep.
 Lobbies and corridors could be illuminated at the same values to maintain a warm feel throughout, or with brighter or neutral color temperatures to liven up the common spaces.

-Which color temperature is best?
+Which colour temperature is best?

-Does color temperature affect brightness?
+Does colour temperature affect brightness?

-Color temperature does not affect actual brightness.
+Colour temperature does not affect actual brightness.

 A LED light with a color temperature of 5000K and a specific lumen output might seem brighter than the same light with a 2700K temperature, however the brightness isn’t affected.